 Data Can Make Digital Transformation a Reality for P&C Insurers

 COVID-19, as one insurance industry executive puts it, is "the biggest insured loss event in history."
 The estimated 2020 underwriting losses covered by the insurance sector are approximately $107 billion as a result of this global pandemic.
-By the end of the year, the industry is expected to suffer a $96 billion decline in portfolio investments.

 In this complex and uncertain post-COVID environment, building a competitive advantage is a strategic imperative.
 For property and casualty (P&C) insurers, this comes down to two key factors: speeding up digital initiatives designed to improve customer experience and fueling profitable growth through pricing innovation.